Lost in Translation (film): Theatrical run

 Lost in Translation had its premiere on August 29, 2003, at the Telluride Film Festival in the United States.
-Two days later, it appeared at the Venice Film Festival in Italy, and on September 5, 2003, it was shown at the Toronto International Film Festival in Canada.
-It opened to the public in limited release on September 12, 2003, at 23 theaters in major cities in the United States, including New York City, Los Angeles, and San Francisco.
+Over the next week, it appeared at the 60th Venice International Film Festival and the 2003 Toronto International Film Festival.
+It opened to the public in limited release on September 12, 2003, at 23 theaters in major cities in the United States.
 The film had already generated speculation about Oscar contention from advance screenings and was noted for opening several weeks earlier than expected for an indie vying for awards—a risk being that opening too early might cause the film to be forgotten by the time nominations were made for major prizes like the Academy Awards.
 Focus Features co-presidents James Schamus and David Linde commented that the company chose an early release date on the basis of factors including the film's quality and early marketing campaign, as well as a lack of competition from other films.
 The strategy was intended to give Lost in Translation more time to command the marketplace.

 The film grossed $925,000 in its opening weekend and was expanded the next week from 23 theaters to 183 in the top 25 markets of the country.
 There, it grossed more than $2.62 million over the weekend and nearly paid off the total budget of the film.
 It entered wide release on October 3, its fourth weekend, peaking at a rank of seven in the box office chart; a week later, it expanded to an estimated 882 theaters, the film's highest theater count over its run.
 Lost in Translation grossed an estimated to-date total of $18.5 million through October 13 and was noted by The Hollywood Reporter to have been performing well even "in smaller and medium-sized markets where audiences don't always respond to this type of upscale material".
 Following this performance, Lost in Translation saw a gradual decline in theater presence progressing into the new year, though it was expanded again after the film received nominations for the 76th Academy Awards.
 The film was widened from a late December low of 117 theaters to an estimated 632 at the end of January, ultimately ending its run in the United States and Canada on March 25 and earning $44.6 million.
 Its international release earned $74.1 million, for a worldwide total of $118.7 million.